<> <> <> <>

 Another digestive problem you might notice while taking Mounjaro is constipation.
 You're not alone: around 7% of people reported this side effect during clinical trials [4].

-If you're having less than 3 bowel movements per week, you could be experiencing constipation.
+If you're having fewer than 3 bowel movements per week, you could be experiencing constipation.

 Indigestion